Cobb strong in return to mound, Orioles beat Red Sox 7-2

 Orioles: LHP John Means, who was scratched from his first career opening day start because of shoulder fatigue, expects to return July 30 against Miami.
 “My arm feels great right now,” Means said Saturday. … Reliever Hunter Harvey (right forearm strain) isn’t close to coming off the 10-day IL.
 “He’s still in a progression.
 He’s going to start playing catch here hopefully soon,” manager Brandon Hyde said.

 Red Sox: SS Xander Bogaerts and C Christian Vázquez both got a day off Saturday.
-Manager Ron Roenicke said both are fine, but that it’s part of a plan to get his starters rest for day games that fall immediately after night games.
+Roenicke said both are fine, but that it’s part of a plan to get his starters rest for day games that fall immediately after night games.
 The goal is to avoid early injuries, he said.
 Tzu-Wei Lin and Kevin Plawecki started in their place.
-“Especially this first week – we’ve got 10 in a row,” Roenicke said.
-“I don’t want anybody playing 10 games in a row right now.”
-It won’t preclude starters getting used in pinch-hitting situation, as Bogaerts did in the sixth inning Saturday.

 UP NEXT